-Making this an especially unique event is that all divers will be kitted out in santa suits as they venture into the chilly winter water, all part of their excellent fundraising efforts for the Royal National Lifeboat Institution (RNLI), the charity that saves lives at sea.
+Making this an especially unique event is that all divers will be kitted out in Santa suits as they venture into the chilly winter water, the culminating event of their fundraising efforts for the Royal National Lifeboat Institution (RNLI), the charity that saves lives at sea.

-For scuba divers this is the perfect opportunity to chalk off this now essential bucket list activity while raising money for a good cause.
+For scuba divers, this is the perfect opportunity to chalk off this now essential bucket list activity all while raising money for a good cause.

-For those just curious to see the what 100 scuba diving santas actually looks like you’re very much invited to come along, this is most definitely a spectator sport, particularly with all the mulled wine, mince pies and craic that will be had on the day!
+For those just curious to see the what 100 scuba diving Santas actually looks like, you’re very much invited to along, this is most definitely also a spectator sport, particularly with all the mulled wine, mince pies and craic that will be had on the day!

 Where & When?
-Sandycove, Dun Laoghaire at 12 pm Saturday 16th December
+Sandycove, Dun Laoghaire from 11 am, Saturday 22nd December.

-If you can’t make it but want to help raise funds for the RNLI, visit the Santa Dive Fundraising Page.
+If you can’t make it but want to help the effort to raise funds for the RNLI, visit the Santa Scuba Dive 2018 Just Giving Page.
 All contributions make a difference.